Robbie English, Broker and REALTOR

 2. Property Description and Purchase Price: This section provides a detailed description of the property being sold, including its address, legal description, and any included or excluded items.
 The purchase price and any earnest money deposit are also outlined here.
 As a buyer, ensure that the property description aligns with your expectations and that the purchase price is agreed upon by all parties.

 3. Earnest Money and Option Fee: Here, the buyer specifies the financing terms, including the type of loan and any applicable contingencies.
-Additionally, the option fee, which grants the buyer the right to terminate the contract within a specified timeframe, is addressed.
+Also, the option fee, which grants the buyer the right to terminate the contract within a specified timeframe, is addressed.
 Understand your financial obligations and deadlines associated with these terms and everything that you need to complete during the option period.

 4. Property Condition and Inspections: This section of the Texas residential real estate contract outlines the buyer’s right to inspect the property and any associated deadlines.
 It also addresses the seller’s disclosure of known defects and the buyer’s options if significant issues are discovered during inspections.
 Prioritize thorough property inspections to uncover any hidden issues before finalizing the purchase.